 Broken up into 28 hours in Melbourne and 44 hours in Timor, the course will teach you fundamental life changing skills to consciously listen and learn from the patterns and relationships in nature, grow food and fibre, harness energy and explore new ways of organising yourself and people.

 4 Day Introduction to Permaculture Design: Melbourne – 28 hours

 This course works as a stand alone introduction as well as being incorporated into our full 72 hour PDC in Timor Leste.
-The course is run over 2 weekends at CERES or, if you are not a local to Melbourne, online.
-This will incorporate permaculture theory and a mix of classroom presentations giving you all the foundations you need to develop and explore your interests in Peramaculture.
+The course over one long weekend at CERES.
+This will incorporate permaculture theory and a mix of classroom presentations giving you all the foundations you need to develop and explore your interests in Permaculture.

 10 days of Permaculture Design: Timor Leste – 44 hours

 Cost: $1690 (includes meals and accommodation in Timor)

 For the final component we will spend 10 days in Timor undertaking the design aspect of the course.
 This will include, workshops, design exercises, practical exercises and visits to sites to see Permaculture in action.